-In a post last month, I shared a recipe for Vanilla Bean Ice Cream that was based on a recipe from Jeni's Splendid Ice Creams at Home.
-I loved it so much, that I decided to try her unique ingredients and techniques for make frozen yogurt.
+In a previous post, I shared a recipe for Vanilla Bean Ice Cream that was based on a recipe from Jeni's Splendid Ice Creams at Home.
+I loved it so much, that I decided to try her unique ingredients and techniques for making frozen yogurt.
 Once again, I'm totally sold on Jeni's method.
 It's simply the best.

 You'll also need to strain the yogurt before making the ice cream.
 It takes 8 hours to strain the yogurt.
 If you don't know how, here's a detailed description with photos:

 You may notice some duplicate instructions and photos used in my post about Vanilla Bean Ice Cream.
 The technique and many ingredients are the same.

 Step 1.
 Assemble the ingredients: low-fat yogurt, whole milk, whipping cream, sugar, corn syrup (this is not the icky high-fructose kind), cream cheese, corn starch, vanilla bean or vanilla paste (or you can substitute vanilla extract).
 Ignore the sea salt in the photo--you don't need it.
 The yogurt contains enough salt.

 3 ways to incorporate vanilla into the recipe: